-The Environmental Protection Authority (EPA) has five members: a full-time Chairman, a part-time Deputy Chairman and three part-time members.
+The Environmental Protection Authority (EPA) has five members: a full-time Chair (pending), a part-time Deputy Chair and three part-time members.

 Mr Glen McLeod

-Glen is an environmental and town planning lawyer with over 39 years of experience.
+Mr McLeod is an environmental and town planning lawyer with more than 40 years of experience.
 He has held senior positions in major Australian, English and American law firms.
-In July 2012 he established his independent niche firm, Glen McLeod Legal where he practices in the areas of environmental and town planning law.
+In July 2012, he established his independent niche firm, Glen McLeod Legal, where he practises in the areas of environmental and town planning law.

-He is a member of the WA Environmental Protection Authority and the Waste Authority, the Chair of the International Bar Association’s Environmental, Health and Safety Committee and a member of the WA Law Society’s Environment Town Planning and Local Government Committee.
+Mr McLeod is a Council member of the International Bar Association’s Section on Energy Environment Resources and Infrastructure and a member of the WA Law Society’s Education, and Environment, Town Planning and Local Government committees.

 Mr McLeod is an Adjunct Professor at Murdoch University where he teaches units in environmental and town planning law.
 He is a Fellow of the Royal Society of Arts.
 He was the recipient of the 2016 WA Law Society’s Lawyer of the Year Award.
 Mr McLeod is the General Editor of the Thomson Reuter national loose-leaf publication Planning Law in Australia and an editor of the Local Government Law Journal.

 Member from 5 November 2018 until 4 November 2023